TMairi/tmairi.github.io/_posts/2021-04-08-LNKPARSER.md

 ## Conclusion

 In conclusion, the script was deemed complete and working as intended and was then released onto my GitHub page, which you can find [here](https://github.com/TMairi/lnkparser).
-If you have any recommendations or questions about this script, or the development process outline above, you can contact me on [Twitter](https://twitter.com/AstrumMairi).
+If you have any recommendations or questions about this script, or the development process outline above, you can contact me on [Twitter](https://twitter.com/AstrumMairi)^[Reference Test].

 -- Mairi